 Student payroll is distributed bi-monthly on alternating Thursdays via electronic deposit to the financial institution of the student employee's choice.
 Check detail is emailed to students several days prior to the pay date.
-Direct deposit authorization forms can be obtained from the Cashier's Office, Human Resources Office, or online at https://www.uwservice.wisconsin.edu/docs/forms/pay-direct-deposit.pdf.
+Student employees are able to update their direct deposit information by going to My UW Portal